Venture Beyond The Ordinary

 Making the trip in winter?
 Stop in Donnelly and check out Hap and Florence Points Sleigh Rides.
 It’s pure holiday magic.
 You’ll travel alongside the Gold Fork River.
 Along the way, you’ll spot sweeping vistas and plenty of wildlife — especially wild elk, who may even come up to the sleigh hoping for treats.

+Swing by Tamarack Resort for more than just skiing.
+There’s also shops, restaurants, bars, and more.
 It would take you months to even scratch the surface of what McCall has to offer, but there’s more to this place than its most popular tourist destinations.
 Its local stomping grounds are just as awesome.

 Spend the day swimming and relaxing at one of the public beaches, or explore the trails at Ponderosa State Park.
 If you’re craving something sweet afterwards, stroll down to Ice Cream Alley for a mountain-sized scoop.
 Or treat yourself to gingersnaps and potato knishes at Stacey Cakes.